squirrelphp/twig-php-syntax/README.md

 {% endforeach %}
 ```

-While you can often circumvent the usage of `break` and `continue` in twig, it sometimes leads to additional nesting and more complicated code.
+While you can often circumvent the usage of `break` and `continue` in Twig, it sometimes leads to additional nesting and more complicated code.
 Just one `break` or `continue` can clarify behavior and intent in these instances.
 Yet I would advise to use `break` and `continue` sparingly.

 ### Variable type tests (string, array, true, callable, etc.)